 5. The Legendary Nazi Blood-Strained “Blutfahne” Flag

 A sacred relic held dear by Hitler, the legendary Nazi blood-stained Blutfahne flag’s location is unknown.
 There have been disputes about the flag’s actual existence as well as what happened to it.

-Hitler had designed the Swastika flag, and it became a key Nazi symbol.
-The white flag with the symbol in the center was carried through the attempted Beer Hall Putsch in Munich in 1923 where it became covered in blood.
+Hitler himself had designed the Swastika flag, and it became a key Nazi symbol.
+The red flag with a white circle and swastika in the center was carried during the attempted Beer Hall Putsch in Munich in 1923 where it became covered in blood.

-He supposedly picked up the blood-soaked flag and ran to a friend’s house where he hid it in his jacket.
-Hitler was then given the flag, which was attached to a new staff, after his release from Landsberg prison.
+The wounded flag-bearer, Heinrich Trambauer supposedly picked up the blood-soaked flag and ran to a friend’s house where he hid it in his jacket.
+Hitler was later given the flag, which was attached to a new staff, after his release from Landsberg prison.

 It had a decorative finial and silver sleeve to commemorate the 16 Nazis who died during the scuffle.

 Despite the flag not showing any color of the dried blood of humans and it wasn’t in the same condition as the flag carried during November 1923, the legend remained.

 Hitler displayed the flag each year at his Nuremberg rallies and held the sacred flag in one hand to consecrate other flags and swastikas.
 There were times it was also kept in Munich at the Brown House, which was the headquarters of the Nazi Party.

 It was last publicly seen at the Volkssturm induction ceremony for Heinrich Himmler in October 1944.